alan-turing-institute/QUIPP-pipeline/env-configuration/README.md

 ## Updating the Docker image

-The Docker image will be updated periodically as we use new libraries in the QUIPP-pipeline project.
+The Docker image will be updated periodically as we use additional or newer versions of libraries in the QUIPP-pipeline project.
 For now, this will be done manually; see #?? for notes on the move to continuous integration.

 To add new R or Python libraries, the name of the library should be added to the `install.R` or `requirements.txt` file as appropriate.